 - Sponsor pipeline disclosures, investor materials, and regulatory submissions

-- Company-sponsored data presentations at AAIC, CTAD, and major investor conferences
+- Company-sponsored data presentations at the major specialty and investor conferences

 - Manufacturing and supply-chain disclosures relevant to delivery infrastructure